PlumpMath/loop-nv/README.md

  ;; => [5 5 10]
 ```

-Name-value pairs may share names in the same recur expression, in which case the rightmost pair takes priority:
+Name-value pairs may share names in the same <code>recur-nv</code> expression, in which case the rightmost pair takes priority:

 ```clojure
 (loop-nv [x 10, loop-count 0]